Reference for .eqy file format¶

 Attribute names and partition names can also be shell wildcard patterns, or regular expressions.

-The partition name syntax is only available in path
+The partition name syntax is only available in path, final, and apply

 statements.